LoopKit/loopdocs/docs/faqs/FAQs.md

 ## Can I use an android phone or iPad for Loop?

 No, this is purely iPhone or iPod touch.
 The iPad does not support Apple Health which is required for Loop.

+There is open source software that runs on Android phones, check out [AndroidAPS Documention](https://androidaps.readthedocs.io/en/latest/).

 ## Do I have to be "tech-smart" to build Loop?